 - Collaborates on year-round basis with Academy organization units (DPGs/MIGs, ACEND, CDR, HOD, BOD) and Affiliates in encouraging member engagement in the election process and sharing leadership database information to develop leadership skills and create a pipeline of future leaders.

-- Encourages the Board of Directors, House Leadership Team and organization units to use task forces, committees and work groups to create opportunities for leadership development and involvement in the Academy.
+- Encourages the Board of Directors and organization units to use task forces, committees and work groups to create opportunities for leadership development and involvement in the Academy.

 - Evaluates and analyzes governance matters and make recommendations for change to the Board of Directors.